poechlauerbe/F1-app/README.md

 ```
 http://localhost:3000/index.html
 ```
-4. If your smartphone is in the same network as your computer you can access the site from your smartphone after opening port 3000 on your computer (don't forget to close it afterwards)
+4. If your mobile phone is in the same network as your computer you can access the site from your mobile phone after opening port 3000 on your computer (don't forget to close it afterwards)
 ```
 http://localhost:3000/index.html
 ```